-Workshops will be held from December to March and we will endevour to communciate decisions within four weeks of your workshop/meeting date.
+Workshops will be held from December to March, and we will endeavour to communicate decisions within four weeks of your workshop/meeting date.

 Can I apply if I have additional educational needs?

-Our Additional Educational Needs (AEN) Department provides support for students with learning difficulties in order to help them overcome barriers to their learning and fulfil their potential.
+Our Additional Educational Needs (AEN) Department provides support for students with learning difficulties in order to help them overcome barriers to their learning and fulfill their potential.

-It is important that you let us know on your application form of any identified additional educational needs, so that we can consider this throughout the admissions process and beyond.
-All applicants with a Statement of Educational Need (or EHC Plan) issued by their Local Authority will be supported in their interview by a member of our AEN Department.
+It is important that you let us know on your application form of any identified additional educational needs so that we can consider this throughout the admissions process and beyond.
+All applicants with an Educational Health Care Plan (EHCP) issued by their Local Authority will be supported in their interview by a member of our AEN Department.